Ballots¶

 Returns True if

-is True, then use the extended preferences.
+AAdom(c1s, c2s)and there is some candidate inc1sthat is strictly preferred to every candidate inc2s.
+Ifuse_extended_preferencesis True, then use the extended preferences.

 - to_indiff_list()[source]¶